 A North Carolina native, Dr. Warren earned a Bachelor of Science degree from the University of North Carolina at Greensboro and a Master of Science degree from Southern Illinois University.
 She holds two doctorates, an Ed.D. in administration of higher education from the University of Alabama and a Ph.D. in exercise physiology from Auburn University.

 Kent State University is ranked among the nation’s Top 74 public high-research universities by the Carnegie Foundation for the Advancement of Teaching and was named one of the Top Universities in the World by Times Higher Education, London.
-With eight campuses spanning Northeast Ohio, a College of Podiatric Medicine, a regional academic center, and academic sites in major capitals such as New York City, Geneva and Florence, Kent State is Ohio’s second-largest university, Northeast Ohio’s leading public university and a major educational, economic and cultural resource far beyond the region it has served since 1910.
+With eight campuses spanning Northeast Ohio, a College of Podiatric Medicine, a regional academic center, and academic sites in major capitals such as New York City, Geneva and Florence, Kent State is Ohio’s third-largest university, Northeast Ohio’s leading public university and a major educational, economic and cultural resource far beyond the region it has served since 1910.
 The university is the largest producer of college graduates in Northeast Ohio and has a worldwide alumni body exceeding 214,000.
 Kent State is in the midst of a historic initiative to modernize existing facilities and add 21st-century buildings that will serve students for decades to come.